-- · Our business, financial condition and results of operations could be materially adversely affected by unfavorable conditions in the general economy. - We are subject to significant competition, and if we fail to compete successfully, our sales could decline and our business, financial condition and results of operations could be materially adversely affected. - A significant portion of our fulfillment operations, and certain of our technology development operations, subject us to particular risks inherent in operating overseas. - If we fail to upgrade, enhance and expand our technology and services to meet client needs and preferences, or fail to successfully manage the transition to new products and services, the demand for our products and services may materially diminish. - We have incurred operating losses in the past, may incur operating losses in the future and may not achieve or maintain profitability in the future. - · Our recent growth rates may not be sustainable or indicative of future growth. - Our growth depends, in part, on increasing our presence in the markets that we currently serve, and we may not be successful in doing so. - We acquire information from a variety of sources to conduct our business, and if some of these sources are not available to us in the future, or if the fees charged by such sources significantly increase, our business may be materially and adversely affected and our profit margins may decline. - We are subject to payment-related risks that may result in higher operating costs or the inability to process payments, either of which could harm our business, financial condition and results of operations. - Sales to government entities and higher-tier contractors to governmental clients involve unique competitive, procurement, budget, administrative and contractual risks, any of which could materially adversely impact our business, financial condition and results of operations. - · We may incur impairment charges for our goodwill which would negatively affect our operating results. - The continuing economic, health and business disruption caused by the COVID-19 pandemic could adversely affect our business, financial condition and results of operations. - We have identified a material weakness in our internal control over financial reporting.
-If this material weakness is not remediated, or if we experience additional material weaknesses in the future or otherwise fail in the future to maintain an effective system of internal control over financial reporting or effective disclosure controls and procedures, we may not be able to accurately or timely report our financial condition or results of operations, which may materially adversely affect investor confidence in us and, as a result, the price of our common stock. - · Our Sponsor (as defined below) controls us and their interests may conflict with ours or yours in the future. - To service our indebtedness, we require a significant amount of cash, which depends on many factors beyond our control. - We are a "controlled company" within the meaning of the corporate governance standards of Nasdaq and, as a result, will qualify for, and may rely on, exemptions from certain corporate governance requirements.
+- Our business, financial condition and results of operations could be materially adversely affected by unfavorable conditions in the general economy. - Our business, financial condition and results of operations are subject to the effects of a rising rate of inflation. - We are subject to significant competition, and if we fail to compete successfully, our sales could decline and our business, financial condition and results of operations could be materially adversely affected. - A significant portion of our fulfillment operations, and certain of our technology development operations, subject us to particular risks inherent in operating overseas. - If we fail to upgrade, enhance and expand our technology and services to meet client needs and preferences, or fail to successfully manage the transition to new products and services, the demand for our products and services may materially diminish. - We have incurred operating losses in the past, may incur operating losses in the future and may not achieve or maintain profitability in the future. - Our recent growth rates may not be sustainable or indicative of future growth. - Our growth depends, in part, on increasing our presence in the markets that we currently serve, and we may not be successful in doing so. - We acquire information from a variety of sources to conduct our business, and if some of these sources are not available to us in the future, or if the fees charged by such sources significantly increase, our business may be materially and adversely affected and our profit margins may decline. - We are subject to payment-related risks that may result in higher operating costs or the inability to process payments, either of which could harm our business, financial condition and results of operations. - Sales to government entities and higher-tier contractors to governmental clients involve unique competitive, procurement, budget, administrative and contractual risks, any of which could materially adversely impact our business, financial condition and results of operations. - We may incur impairment charges for our goodwill which would negatively affect our operating results. - The economic, health and business disruption that can be caused by a widespread public health concern or crisis, such as the COVID-19 pandemic, could adversely affect our business, financial condition and results of operations. - If we experience a material weakness in internal control over financial reporting in the future or otherwise fail in the future to maintain an effective system of internal control over financial reporting or effective disclosure controls and procedures, we may not be able to accurately or timely report our financial condition or results of operations, which may materially adversely affect investor confidence in us and, as a result, the price of our common stock. - Our Sponsor controls us and its interests may conflict with ours or yours in the future. - To service our indebtedness, we require a significant amount of cash, which depends on many factors beyond our control. - We are a "controlled company" within the meaning of the corporate governance standards of Nasdaq and, as a result, qualify for exemptions from certain corporate governance requirements.